ethyca/fidesops/docs/fidesops/docs/tutorial/define_policy.md

 For simplicity's sake, let's just create one Policy, one Rule, and one Target.

 Our single Policy will have one Rule with type `access`, meaning we just want to *retrieve* user data, not delete it.
 We also configure on the Rule that any results will be uploaded to our local Storage `example_storage`.

-Finally, we create a RuleTarget, that is looking for all data with the category `user.provided.identifiable` (and included subcategories).
+Finally, we create a RuleTarget, that is looking for all data with the category `user` (and included subcategories).

 ```python
 if __name__ == "__main__":